John Avery (gridiron football): College career

 Avery attended and played football at Asheville High School in Asheville, North Carolina and, following graduation, continued his playing career at Northwest Mississippi Community College in Senatobia, Mississippi.

 After two years at Northwest Mississippi Community College, Avery enrolled at the University of Mississippi.
 In 1996, he started five games at running back, rushing 181 times for 788 yards and 5 touchdowns, 16 receptions for 99 yards and 17 kickoff returns for 473 yards and touchdowns.
 In 1997, Avery started nine games for the Rebels, including the Motor City Bowl.
 During his final season with the Rebels, Avery totaled 166 carries for 862 yards and 7 touchdowns, added 13 receptions for 113 yards, 8 punt returns for 46 yards, and returned 13 kickoffs for 315 yards and one touchdown.

 In 1997, he was a finalist for the Conerly Trophy.

 Professional career

 Miami Dolphins

-Avery was selected by the Miami Dolphins in the 1st round (29th overall) of the 1998 NFL Draft.
+Avery was selected by the Miami Dolphins in the first round of the 1998 NFL draft with the 29th overall pick.